Backcountry Skiing and Boarding at Mount Rainier National Park, what to know before you go.

 Why go backcountry skiing at Mount Rainier National Park?

-For the thrill seeker that wants to test their skills outside of the confines of a ski resort, Mount Rainier National Park offers a less traveled winter experience for splitboarders and alpine skiers.
+For the thrill-seeker who wants to test their skills outside of the confines of a ski resort, Mount Rainier National Park offers a less-traveled winter experience for splitboarders and alpine skiers.
 The hike from visitor center ascends 4,600 feet over 4.5 miles on the mountain’s southeast side.
-Visitors will trek past scenic lookouts like Panaroma Point with views of the Tatoosh Mountains to the south, and an epic view of Mount Rainier.
+Visitors will trek past scenic lookouts like Panorama Point with views of the Tatoosh Mountains to the south, and an epic view of Mount Rainier.
 After hiking up to Camp Muir skiing or boarding down the broad Muir snowfield puts you right back at your starting point at Paradise.
-Experience this incredible area, one of the most popular ski mountaineering areas in the Cascades.
+Experience this incredible area, one of the most popular ski-mountaineering areas in the Cascades.
 Join the ranks of those mountaineers that can say they carved some turns on a volcano!

 When to go?